guptavasu1213/Yolo-Vehicle-Counter/README.md

 This project aims to count every vehicle (motorcycle, bus, car, cycle, truck, train) detected in the input video using YOLOv3 object-detection algorithm.

-This project currently harnesses the power of a CPU, but the goal is to use GPU for computations.

 ## Working
 <p align="center">
   <img src="https://github.com/guptavasu1213/Yolo-Vehicle-Counter/blob/master/example_gif/highwayVideoExample.gif">